AeroWidescreen/NFSPSHDReflections/README.md

 - VehicleReflectionBrightness : Controls the intensity of vehicle reflections.

 ## Extra Features
 - GammaFix : Solves an issue that caused the wrong brightness value to be used on launch.
+- RealisticChrome : Makes the chrome materiel more reflective.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSPS HD Reflections.